Katrix/AckCord/docs/src/main/mdoc/docs/commands.md

 val myCommands = new MyCommands(client.requests)
 client.commands.runNewNamedCommand(myCommands.hello)
 ```

+If you have many named commands, you can bulk register them all using `bulkRunNamed`.

+## Help command
+AckCord comes built in with a partially premade help command controller.
+Complete it by extending `HelpCommand` and implementing the missing functions.
+Each command needs to also be registered with the help command.
+This can be
+done either by calling `HelpCommand#registerCommand`, or through the
+command connector through `runNewNamedCommandWithHelp` and `bulkRunNamedWithHelp`.

 There are many useful `CommandBuilder`s.
 Make sure to give them all a look.